CarnegieHall/webarchiving/README.md

 ## Web Archiving Purpose Statement

-The Carnegie Hall Archives aims to create a historic web record of Carnegie Hall, available for internal reference and limited public use.
+The Carnegie Hall Archives aims to create a historic record of Carnegie Hall's websites, available for internal reference and limited public use.
 The Archives will collaborate with each Department to capture a representative sample of their web resources.
 The preserved, curated materials will depict the content, style, and impact of the Hall’s online initiatives.

 ## Workplan